Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Introduction

 Second, the standard for terms and descriptions must address their existing ambiguity.
 Examples of ambiguity are given for the \texttt{GEI} coordinate system in section~\ref{sect:definitions}.
-The general conclusion is that in space physics, there is no agreed-upon standard for coordinate system acronyms, and descriptions generally lack key implementation details.
+The general conclusion is that in space physics, there is no agreed-upon standard for coordinate\add[a]{-}system acronyms, and descriptions generally lack key implementation details.

-To quantify the impact of ambiguity in definitions and implementations, we give examples that demonstrate the reported ephemerides for spacecraft in the same-named reference systems can significantly differ depending on the data source in section~\ref{sect:comparisons_ephemeris}.
-In section~\ref{sect:comparisons_software} we demonstrate that software that transforms a vector between two coordinate systems exhibits smaller, but possibly significant, differences.
+To quantify the impact of ambiguity in definitions and implementations, we give examples that demonstrate the reported positions for spacecraft in the same-named reference systems can significantly differ depending on the data source in section~\ref{sect:comparisons_ephemeris}, and that the source of these differences can be due to differences in the definition of a coordinate system. \add[r2]{An additional issue arose from this analysis.
+We also show that different data providers report different spacecraft positions, so even when both providers use the same coordinate system definition, results may differ depending on the source of the position data.
+Examples of this are given in section~\mbox{\ref{sect:comparisons_ephemeris}}.}

+In section~\ref{sect:comparisons_software}, we demonstrate that software that transforms a vector between two coordinate systems exhibits smaller, but possibly significant, differences.

-Having summarized the problems arising from ambiguity in definitions and implementations, we next consider how spacecraft missions compute transforms.
-To meet the objective of reproducibility, we must understand how calculations are performed in practice and account for this in our recommendations.
-In section~\ref{sect:missions}, we describe how missions develop data products in different coordinate systems, which may explain the differences observed in the ephemeris results in section~\ref{sect:comparisons_ephemeris}.
+Having summarized \add[r2]{in section~\mbox{\ref{sect:comparisons}}} the problems arising from ambiguity in definitions and implementations \add[r2]{in practice}, we next consider how spacecraft missions compute transforms.
+To meet the objective of reproducibility, we must understand how calculations are performed and account for this in our recommendations.
+In section~\ref{sect:missions}, we describe how missions develop data products in different coordinate systems, which may explain the differences observed in section~\ref{sect:comparisons_ephemeris}.

 In section~\ref{sect:conclusions}, we provide a set of recommendations that address definition issues described in section~\ref{sect:definitions}, the results in section~\ref{sect:comparisons}, and the description in section~\ref{sect:missions}.
-These recommendations address ambiguity in terminology and definitions, how software for transforms is created and tested, and how missions compute transformed data products.
+These recommendations address ambiguity in terminology and definitions, the creation and testing of software for transforms, and how missions compute transformed data products.